 Introduction to Excel

-Excel is the most important app in business.
-This introduction to Excel will get you started even if you are an absolute beginner.
+Excel is the most important software app in business.
+This introduction to Excel will get you started, even if you are an absolute beginner.

 Microsoft Excel is the leading digital spreadsheet that manages, calculates, and presents data.
 It is one of the most fundamental tools for data analysis.
 Many jobs require prospective candidates to have advanced Excel skills.

-This introduction to Excel will show the basics for getting started with Excel for Windows and Mac.
+This introduction to Excel will show the basics of getting started with Excel for Windows and Mac.
 Knowing Excel is an important life skill!

 Introduction to Excel